top of page

 But First: What Does an Inner Child Fear?

-The inner child isn’t just a poetic metaphor—it’s a powerful emotional force backed by psychological evidence.
+The inner child isn’t just a poetic metaphor, but a powerful emotional force backed by psychological evidence.

 This younger self holds onto early wounds, frozen in time, and drives many adult fears.